Top 10: What to see and do in Boothbay, Maine

 3. Southport Island & Ocean Point

-Head out either of these peninsulas either on a bike (if you’re an experienced cyclist) or for a lazy drive and discover two old-time summer colonies, along with great general stores, lovely cottages, a few inns, hiking trails, beaches, lighthouse views, and other treasures.
+Head out on either of these peninsulas either on a bike for a lazy drive (or on a bike, if you’re an experienced cyclist), and discover two old-time summer colonies, along with great general stores, lovely cottages, a few inns, hiking trails, beaches, lighthouse views, lobster shacks, and other treasures.

 4. Hiking a Boothbay Region Land Trust Preserve: